 The Sustainable Forest Incentive Act (SFIA) provides annual incentive payments to encourage private landowners to keep their wooded areas undeveloped.

-Recent legislative changes mean SFIA is now jointly administered by the Department of Revenue (Dept. of Revenue) and the Department of Natural Resources (DNR) Division of Forestry.
-Dept. of Revenue oversees SFIA applications, payments, penalties, and covenants.
-The DNR handles forest land management.
+SFIA is now jointly administered by the Department of Revenue and the Department of Natural Resources (DNR) Division of Forestry.
+Department of Revenue oversees SFIA applications, payments, penalties, and covenants.
+The DNR handles woodland management.

 - Land eligibility for SFIA